 If you want more direction about the Waldorf curriculum, check out the books below.

 Do you want help customizing a Waldorf curriculum for your homeschool?
-Check out my guidebook, Planning for Waldorf-Inspired Learning: Keeping It Simple.
+Check out my guidebook, Waldorf Homeschooling – Simplified: Your Toolkit for Grades 1 – 8.
 Or consider a Mentor Session with me.